Fntoomen/matrix-bot/README.md

 cp .env-dist .env
 ```
 ##### and replace default parameters with your own configuration
+`TIMESTAMP` is the maximal media [timestamp (in milliseconds since the unix epoch) on originating homeserver when this event was sent.](https://spec.matrix.org/v1.8/client-server-api/#definition-clientevent
+)
+Bot doesn't include media that have a timestamp greater than the one in `.env`, i.e. they are younger.

 #### Create virtual enviroment (recommended - if not used you may encounter issues related to conflicting dependencies):
 ```